xzl01/ghc/docs/users_guide/separate_compilation.rst

     Multiple ``-dep-suffix`` flags are permitted.
 For example, ``-dep-suffix a_ -dep-suffix b_`` will make dependencies for ``.hs`` on ``.hi``, ``.a_hs`` on ``.a_hi``, and ``.b_hs`` on ``.b_hi``.
-    Note that you must provide at least one suffix; if you do not want a suffix then pass ``-dep-suffix ''``.
+    If you do not use this flag then the empty suffix is used.

 .. ghc-flag:: --exclude-module=⟨file⟩
     :shortdesc: Regard ``⟨file⟩`` as "stable"; i.e., exclude it from having